Getting Ready For Camp

 - Your camper is placed on a new prescription medication.

-- Your camper has a fever of 101 degrees Fahrenheit or higher.
+- Your camper has a fever of 100.4 degrees Fahrenheit or higher (which requires them to be admitted to the Health Center).

 - Your camper needs to be, or has been, taken off-site to seek medical attention.